cactuslab/capacitor-native-navigation/packages/plugin/README.md

 present(options: PresentOptions) => any
 ```

-Present a new native UI as a modal.
+Present a new native UI.

 | Param         | Type                                                      |
 | ------------- | --------------------------------------------------------- |